fzehracetin/sobel-edge-detection-in-c/README.md

 # Sobel Edge Detection in C
 This is small image processing project which can read&amp;write pgm images in C language and applies sobel edge detection on them.

-Github readme can't show the pgm images so i converted pgm to jpg for sampling.
+Github readme couldn't show the pgm images so, I converted pgm to jpg for sampling.

 ## Input Image
 <p align="center">